 - To account for all of your risks, you must understand all of your risks.
 Thus, threat hunting is a very important part of compliance management.

 - Always keep things proportional.
 Bigger risks require more precautions while smaller risks require fewer.
 The trick lies in knowing one from the other.

 - Monitor all regulatory changes.
 When the rules change, you will be expected to know immediately so do not delay.

 - Good communication between management and staff is one of the most essential ways to encourage compliance.
 Without good coordination between departments, good compliance is next to impossible.

 - Be careful about your business partners, because guilt by association is (unfortunately) a reality.

 Once you have made a dedicated effort to meet all the requirements that apply, the final step is to test your setup and see if you are truly well-protected.
 The purpose of all these security standards is to make sure that sensitive data is well-protected from criminals.
 To that end, you can hire some “white hat” hackers (in other words, the good guys) to test your system and see if it can be penetrated.
 In the end, this is the best way to make sure that your security is up to the highest standards.

-The importance of compliance cannot be overstated, as it will prevent your organization from incurring heavy fines and reputational damage that might be irreparable.
+Now you know more about industry security standards.
+Let’s just say that the importance of compliance cannot be overstated.
+It will prevent your organization from incurring heavy fines and reputational damage that might be irreparable, after all.
 Of course, if all of this is too much for you, you can always enlist the help of an expert company like PCH Technologies.
 We have the people and the knowledge to make sure that your compliance issues are dealt with swiftly.
 As you have already seen, the cost of non-compliance can be ridiculously high, so don’t delay.
 To find out more, call us at (856) 754-7500.